janyk/mindful-me/README.md

 1. Get my recovery data from Whoop for yesterday
 2. Start a sagemaker batch transform job on that data
-3. Read prediction and nudge me if it looks like i'll go above my ideal calories..
+3. Read prediction and nudge me with a tip if it looks like i'll go above my ideal calories..

 ## Getting started for your own use
 This project has a few dependencies and assumptions